 - Remove the memory card and place it into your Raspberry Pi setup.
 During the initial startup, you’ll have to wait a couple of minutes for the OS to be fully installed.
 Once that happens, you will be greeted by Kodi and an installation wizard of LibreELEC.

-- During this process, you will have to connect to Wi-Fi, set up a hostname and sharing services.
-In case you are not sure which option to pick when it comes to sharing, you can always use the default ones.
+- During this process, you will have to connect to Wi-Fi, set up a hostname, and share services.
+In case you are not sure which option to pick when it comes to sharing, you can always use the default values (which we highly recommend picking).

 Once you’re done with the installation wizard, you will be greeted by Kodi’s default interface.
 Feel free to look around to check out its features.